JDT Inc.

 Content production, treated as a system.

-JDT Inc. produces content the way a magazine produces an issue — with editorial direction, a calendar, a roster of voices, and a post system.
+JDT Inc. produces content the way a magazine produces an issue: editorial direction, a calendar, a roster of voices, and a post system.
 Short-form, long-form, video, written.
 Built for brands that want consistency, not one-off virality.

 Outcomes